LearnersGuild/curriculum-app/phases/2/README.md

 introducing new material like how to create static HTML and CSS pages and use the latest version of JavaScript.

+Some modules link to resources in Treehouse or other paid services.
+For access to an account, see your SEP.

 ## High Level Skills